flegoff/eating-and-doing-in-lille/README.md

 * Bruxelles (use the train)
 * London (use the train)

-Book your train tickets from the whole world using http://www.raileurope.com !
+Book your train tickets from the whole world using http://www.raileurope.com or (better) http://www.capitainetrain.com !